Axia-Tech/AXIA-wiki/docs/learn/learn-cross-consensus.md

 XCMP queues must be initiated by first opening a channel between two parachains.
 The channel is identified by both the sender and recipient parachains, meaning that it's a one-way channel.
 A pair of parachains can have at most two channels between them, one for sending messages to the other chain and another for receiving messages.
-The channel will require a deposit in DOT to be opened, which will get returned when the channel is closed.
+The channel will require a deposit in SOLAR to be opened, which will get returned when the channel is closed.

 #### `XCMP-Lite (HRMP)`